 RESPECTING BASIC HUMAN RIGHTS The Group undertakes to respect human rights in its activities and business relationships, and favours a dialogue-based approach, both in its development projects and in the operational management of its sites and facilities.
 EDF supports and promotes the protection of internationally recognised human rights such as the UN International Bill of Human Rights and the fundamental conventions of the International Labour Organisation (ILO).
 To this end, the Group has published its Duty of Vigilance guidelines on its website.
 Actions PRE-EMPTING RISKS TO OUR PRODUCTION TOOLS Governed by very strict regulations, nuclear safety is subject to internal controls (annual reviews, internal control plans and audits by the nuclear inspectorate) and external controls carried out by experts from the International Atomic Energy Agency (IAEA).
 For hydropower facilities, EDF regularly monitors and maintains the dams operated by the Group, with enhanced inspection of dams classified A or B. CONDUCTING IMPACT STUDIES TAILORED TO EACH PROJECT Depending on the project, studies of the impact on human rights are carried out in accordance with the principles set out in the UN Guiding Principles on Business and Human Rights.
 They identify at-risk activities, according to their scale and sensitivity, and cover both the communities affected and workers.
-Their conclusions are taken on board throughout the life of the project - development, construction, operation, end of life - via an ad hoc management system.
+Their conclusions are taken on board throughout the life of the project - development, construction, operation. end of life - via an ad hoc management system.
 TAKING A STAND AGAINST SEXISM In 2023, to mark International Women's Day, the Group involved its employees in a national consultation on sexism at work as part of the #StOpE intercompany initiative, gathering over 11,000 responses.

 FEMINISING TECHNICAL PROFESSIONS

 Given that 80% of the Group's new recruits work in technical professions, increasing the number of women in these professions is a real challenge.
-The ÉNERGIES Mixité network, one of the largest corporate networks for gender equality in France, rallies its 5,000 members around mentoring programmes, conferences and meetings.
+The ÉNERGIES Mixité network, one of the largest corporate networks for gender equality in France, rallies its 5.000 members around mentoring programmes, conferences and meetings.

 Results

 HEALTH AND WELL-BEING AT WORK

-Reduction in accident rates $Overall LTIR^{(1)}$
+Reduction in accident rates

+Overall LTIR(1)

+1.9 2022

+2023

-2 2 (1) Lost Time Incident Rate.
+(1) Lost Time Incident Rate.

-HUMAN RIGHTS AND WHISTLEBLOWING

-1000/2

-Response rate to whistleblowers within one month

-SOLIDARITY

-"Energy support" interventions for customers with payment difficulties DIVERSITY AND INCLUSION 95 out of 100 EDF SA gender equality index in 2023 +5 points vs 2022 >300 new hires of people with disabilities in 2023 EQUAL OPPORTUNITIES Projects supported by the EDF Group Foundation in 2023:

-in France at a cost of €3.7m, reaching 16.5m people
+HUMAN RIGHTS AND WHISTLEBLOWING Response rate to whistleblowers within one month SOLIDARITY "Eneray support" interventions for customers with payment difficulties DIVERSITY AND INCLUSION 95 out of 100 gender equality index in 2023 +5 points vs 2022 new hires of people with disabilities in 2023 EQUAL OPPORTUNITIES Projects supported by the EDF Group Foundation in 2023: in France at a cost of €3.7m. reaching 16.5m people (excluding crises/emergencies) internationally at a cost of €1.6m, reaching approximately 165,000 people

-(excluding crises/emergencies) internationally at a cost of €1.6m, reaching approximately 165,000 people French households were in fuel poverty in 2022(1)
+3.2 million French households were

+in fuel poverty in 2022(1)

+11 days

+Median duration of power restriction Heating, lighting and cooking are basic needs that make electricity an essential commodity.
+Despite this, fuel poverty still affects many households, some completely without electricity because they cannot afford it.
+And the situation is getting worse against a backdrop of inflation and increasing poverty.

 "For years, we have been lobbying public authorities and some suppliers to stop cutting off electricity supplies in the event of unpaid bills.
 EDF took the lead," says Manuel Domergue, Director of Studies at Fondation Abbé Pierre, which initiated the creation of the national day against fuel poverty.
 At the end of 2021, EDF decided to replace power outages with a power restriction, to be implemented from April 2022, after the winter break.
 This initiative was facilitated by the deployment of smart meters, which simplify remote power restriction.
-"We heeded the appeal from the Foundation, which had already \\\\\\ $\Box$ Heating, lighting and cooking are basic needs that make electricity an essential commodity.
-Despite this, fuel poverty still affects many households, some completely without electricity because they cannot afford it.
-And the situation is getting worse against a backdrop of inflation and increasing poverty.
+"We heeded the appeal from the Foundation, which had already